tomerraviv95/bayesian-learning-in-receivers-for-decoding/README.md

 * n_ant - number of antennas on the BS in the uplink scenario. type: int.

 * channel_model - the channel model, in the set ['Synthetic','Cost2100'].

 * fading_in_channel - whether to apply fading.
 Only relevant for the Synthetic channel, Cost2100 has built in fading as a default.
 Boolean value.

 * snr - signal-to-noise value in dB (float).

 * modulation_type - which modulation to use, in the set of ['BPSK','QPSK','EightPSK'].

+* hidden_base_size - number of hidden neurons in the DeepSIC architecture.
+Integer.

+* deepsic_iterations - number of iterations in the DeepSIC model.

 * detector_type - which detector to use, in the set of ['seq_model','model_based_bayesian','bayesian','end_to_end'].

 * code_type - which code to use, in the set of ['BCH','POLAR'].
 I've only used polar codes for the paper.